MuckRock/dc_batch_upload/README.md

 Running the batch upload script creates a SQLite database (.db) file.
 This database file can be queried using SQL or you may use a visual browser like [DB Browser for SQLite](https://sqlitebrowser.org/) to view individual document upload attempts and filter by those who have errors.
 If a document experienced an error upon upload, the errors column will be set to 1.
 If the errors column is set to 0, then the document uploaded successfully.
 You may also inspect each row to see the reason for the error.
 Common errors might include temporary network interruptions, the document not being found on the disk, the file being corrupt, or there was an error processing the document on DocumentCloud. <br>
 For ease of use, the script offers a command line argument ```--reupload_errors``` which calls two methods in the script- [reupload_error_files()](https://github.com/MuckRock/dc_batch_upload/blob/ddb7862b44c287365309c8abe9bd9886b0c7a72a/batch_upload.py#L336) which handles reuploading documents that had issues during upload and [reupload_error_files2()](https://github.com/MuckRock/dc_batch_upload/blob/ddb7862b44c287365309c8abe9bd9886b0c7a72a/batch_upload.py#L431) which handles reuploading documents that had issues during processing on DocumentCloud.
 If the document then is successfully uploaded after running the script with the argument ```--reupload_errors``` then its entry in the database is updated to reflect there are no more errors upon upload. <br>
 Any documents that still have error statuses after reattempt should be handled manually to see what the underlying issue is.

+## OCR
+You may use the ```--force_ocr``` option along with the optional parameter ```--ocr_engine``` to use force OCR processing of any uploaded documents.
+The available engines are currently tess4 (tesseract) and textract, which is Amazon Textract.
+Do note that you will need enough AI credits to use Textract on your document set, which you may want to calculate beforehand.
+If you specify ```--force_ocr``` alone it will default to using tesseract.